 Mushrooms are the fruits of rich and hidden mycelium networks found in the soil, through which they absorb nutrients.
 Mycelium supports the mushroom and is vital to wider plants’ health and growth

 7. Ecological Economics (Brais Suárez-Eiroa)

 Kandinsky produced abstract paintings which represented the complexity of an invisible world after the split of the atom.
 He believed that abstraction could represent truth and spirituality.
-Kandinsky’s paintings seem more representative of the thermodynamic processes, flows and rebound effects which characterise our economic system than the neat circles which are typically used.
+I believe that we are living in a symbolic paradise of ideal forms which is a thermodynamic impossibility and that this veils the truth.
+Circularity giving a false simplicity to the complexity of world’s systems and processes.
+In this illustration I am arguing that Kandinsky’s paintings seem more representative of the thermodynamic processes, flows and rebound effects which characterise our economic system than the neat circles which are typically used.

 Epidemic illnesses—not only a product of biology, but also social and cultural phenomena—are as old as cities themselves.
 The recent pandemic of COVID-19 has put into perspective the impact of epidemic illness on urban life, and exposed the vulnerabilities of the societies it ravages as much as the bodies it infects.
 How can epidemics help us understand urban environments?
 What insights from the outbreak, experience, and response to previous urban epidemics might inform our understanding of COVID-19?

 Paper which explored what the cholera epidemics in Naples can teach us about top down public health policy interventions and infrastructural choices during Covid-19